 For instance I have used this game with my son as pastime on the sidewalk waiting for the bus or in front of a friends' house waiting for this person to come home.

-Even though it may appear like it, this example of learning games for kids is not about teaching obedience.
+Even though it may appear like it, this learning game for kids is not about teaching obedience.
 It's about developing your preschooler's motor skills in terms of quick physical reactions.

 In the Danish version of this game, the caller shouts "Red, yellow, green, stop".